Azulinho/cryptobot/README.md

 ```
 To run the bot in backtesting, which will perform backtesting on all collected
 price logs based on the provided config.yaml.

+All logs should be compressed in *lz4* format, prior to backtesting.

 ```
 docker run -it \